michaelhesch/ci-ms-3/README.md

   - Select 'Python 3.6 or later' and copy the connection string provided
   - Set necessary environment variables in Python environment, both local git-ignored configuration and Heroku deployment environment

+### Cloudinary Implementation

+- This project uses Cloudinary to both manage user photo file uploads but also as a cloud hosting provider for the images displayed on the app.
+Cloudinary's API also provides several very useful features that improve performance of the deployed site.
+- Cloudinary also offers a range of third party add-ons that further enhance the functionality provided by Cloudinary itself.
+For this project, I have enabled the Amazon Rekognition AI Moderation add-on, which provides automatic artificial intelligence-based content moderation limiting a range of inapproprite content from being posted to the deployed site.
+You can read moreabout this add-on [here.](https://cloudinary.com/documentation/aws_rekognition_ai_moderation_addon)

+#### Cloudinary Upload and Transformation Configuration

+- Each image uploaded to the site undergoes a series of transformations to improve site performance and optimize storage space used.
+These settings include:
+  - Allowing Cloudinary to automatically determine the best quality settings to optimize file size while maintaining viewability.
+  - Setting max height and width to 1920 x 1080px
+  - Automatically cropping images while maintaining their original aspect ratio to fit this size requirement.
+  - Automatically moderating content uploaded to the site with Amazon Rekognition.
+- To provide essential defensive programming measures, the file types allowed both in the image upload input field as well as those accepted by Cloudinary for this project are restricted to JPG, JPEG and PNG files.

 ## Features

 ### All Pages